blitzrk/resume/index.md

 # Ben Krieger

-My dream is to build a programming language/community one day.
-Everybody is my friend.
-Let's do science!
+My dream is to build a programming language and community one day and to become a cicerone.
+I find jumping into problems completely different from what I have seen before especially thrilling (preferably with people I trust).
+Software and all the fun that goes along with it comes from solving hard problems as a team.

 ## Experience